ianmackenzie/elm-units/doc/CustomUnits.md

     tiles (round (inTiles quantity))
 ```

-Then you can immediately start doing math with tiles, converting safely back and forth between tiles and pixels, etc.:
+Then you can start doing math with tiles, converting safely back and forth between tiles and pixels, etc.:

 ```elm
 import Game exposing (tiles, inTiles)